arcadiapage/arcadiapage.github.io/_drafts/how-infps-can-use-writing-for-healing.md

 ---
 layout: post
-title: How INFPs Can Use Writing for Healing
+title: How INFPs Can Use Journaling for Healing
 subtitle: ''
 tags:
 - INFP & HSP